kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         Is_match /= nomatch.
     %% ------------------------------------------ find_str_tg/1

-And now without all comments:
+Without all comments it is just 3 lines:

     find_str_tg(Tg, Sub) ->
         Is_match = string:find(Tg, Sub),